 - Do some sightseeing: Break up the long drive with a little exercise.
 Plan to stop every few hours to go on a short hike, play Frisbee at a rest stop, or even take the stairs at a shopping center to encourage circulation, as well as reduce blood clot risks.

-- Change your position to avoid blood clots: Sitting in one position can cause blood clots to form.
+- Change your position to avoid blood clots: With varicose veins and driving, the risk comes from sitting in one position.
 Change your posture, your sitting position, and even your seat altogether periodically throughout the drive.

 - Stretch: Roll your ankles, flex your feet, wiggle your toes, and extend your legs to promote healthy circulation.